Prompt Engineering Guide

 Example

-Let's take an example question2 where we ask a model to answer whether a known person is born in an even/odd month.
+Let's take an example question where we ask a model to answer whether a known person is born in an even/odd month.
 The ambiguity for the model here lies in the definition of the "even" and "odd" month:

 • Does "odd" mean "strange"?
-Then, February can be considered odd because of an irregular number of days
+Then, February can be considered odd because of an irregular number of days.

 • Does "even/odd" month refer to a month with an even/odd number of days?